-Soft hit: This is the name given to a series of conspiracy actions that certain sectors of a country, generally in agreement with foreign powers, carry out to gradually destabilize the country, affect its economy, its international image and its legal functioning, with the sole purpose of depose the current government and illegally impose a new one.
+Soft hit: This is the name given to a series of conspiracy actions that certain sectors of a country, generally in agreement with foreign powers, carry out to gradually destabilize the country, affect its economy, its international image, and its legal functioning, with the sole purpose of deposing the current government and illegally impose a new one.

 Coups d'état in Latin America

 If one analyzes the interests that pushed most of the coups d'état in Latin America, their logic is always the same: economic reasons - oil, bananas, sugar cane, expropriations of land, cows, medicines, geographical location, diamonds and gold-covered by a fiery nationalism.
 In the region throughout the twentieth century, there were institutional breakdowns in Argentina, Brazil, Chile, Paraguay, Uruguay, Bolivia, and Peru, to cite paradigmatic cases.
 Finally, the collapse of democracy as a division of powers must be added before censorship, the reduction of civil rights, and even the possibility of disappearing in an operation of the Armed Forces.
 A coup d'état is not only the rupture of the national constitution, but it is also the rupture of a way of life.